3 September, 2019

 For many projects – in which there is no need (or ability) to involve so many different technologies, and the presence of so many repositories creates confusion (complex project structure, difference in code organization between repositories etc.) that outweighs the benefits of this separation – a simplified version can be used.
 By using monorepos, one can create repositories that include code for all microservices that use the same technology stack.

+Back to the monolithic vs microservices question.
 How else does the microservices-based architecture differ from the monolith?

 |Development||Each service is an independent app.
 It might (but not necessarily need to) have a separate code repository, so conflicts are much less common.